danielbergholz/techschool.dev/README.md

 - Run `mix setup` to install and setup dependencies
 - Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

+If you just want to seed the database with courses, run `mix run priv/repo/seeds.exs` or `mix ecto.reset` to drop the database, re-run the migrations and seed the database.

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ## Learn more